dkewon/Python_Exchange_Rate_Auto_Alerts/README.md

 ## Files
 - 04052019_USD_JPY_ExchangeRate_Article.py
-It is the python script for USD-JPY currency exchange
+  -It is the python script for USD-JPY currency exchange
 - IND_Project_12062018_Deborah_Kewon.py
-It is the python script for USD-KRW currency exchange
+  -It is the python script for USD-KRW currency exchange
 - Python Presentation (1).pptx
-It is the presentation file that was used to demonstrate the notification system between USD-KRW
+  -This is the presentation file, which was used to demonstrate the notification system between USD-KRW

-Demonstration video is also available on [Youtube](https://pages.github.com/)
+**Demonstration video is also available on [Youtube](https://pages.github.com/)**

-The script is also explained on [Medium](https://towardsdatascience.com/how-to-get-twitter-notifications-on-currency-exchange-rate-web-scraping-and-automation-94a7eb240d60)
+**The script is also explained on [Medium](https://towardsdatascience.com/how-to-get-twitter-notifications-on-currency-exchange-rate-web-scraping-and-automation-94a7eb240d60)**

 ![alt text](https://miro.medium.com/max/1400/1*Qhxa0wqlNJ47D40XVcwJmQ.png)